lynk-design/lynk/docs/components/popover.md

 [component-header:lynk-popover]

-Popover's display rich content in a "pop over" panel to add additional information or functionality when a user interacts with a triggering element.

 Unlike a tooltip, users can interact with popover content.
 However, popover's should be used sparingly and only to expose a small amount of information or functionality that is immediately relevant but temporary to the current workflow.

 <strong>Always save work when automatically closing a popover.</strong> Users may unintentionally dismiss a popover by clicking or tapping another part of the screen.
 Discard work only when people click or tap an explicit Cancel button.